Intrenion/Milcraft/doctrine/extreme-ownership.md

 Use firm standards while adapting your approach to the situation.

 **Outcome**
-The team gains reliable structure without losing initiative.
+The team gains a reliable structure without losing initiative.

 Chapter: Sustaining Victory - Discipline Equals Freedom - The Dichotomy Of Leadership